-20. Violations of any nondisclosure (secrecy) agreement or failure to maintain the confidentiality of the District's proprietary or confidential information.
-21. Unsafe handling of equipment and/or hazardous materials/chemicals.
-22. Unsatisfactory job performance.
-23. Unauthorized use of a District credit card, petty cash or other funds and/or use of District funds for personal purposes.
-Deleted: Smoking, including the use any electronic smoking devices (e.g., e-cigarettes), in restricted areas or where "No Smoking" signs are posted.
-All District facilities are nonsmoking, including parking lots and outdoor areas that are part of the facility."
-24. Failure to comply with observe working schedules, including lunch and break periods.
-Deleted: 24.→ 25.
-Any action that involves unsafe conduct.
-2 6 , Reporting working time, mileage, expense reports or other documents inaccurately.
-Deleted: 6 27.
-Working unauthorized overtime or refusing to work assigned overtime.
-28, Repeated tardiness.
-Deleted: 8 29, Unreported absence of two (2) consecutive scheduled workdays.
-Deleted: 9 30, Failure to obtain permission to leave work for any reason during normal working hours.
-Deleted: three Deleted: 30 31, Failure to notify supervisor or other appropriate staff when unable to report to work.
-Deleted: 1 32, Sleeping on the job.
-Deleted: 2 3 3 , Inappropriate appearance or grooming as defined by District in memos, procedures or other communication.
-(Deleted: 3 3 4 Failure to promptly report to a supervisor the loss of or known malfunctioning of keys, tools, vehicles, identification badges, credit cards, or equipment, electrical or mechanical.
-(Deleted: 4 3 5 , Convictions for serious traffic violations or driving under the influence of alcohol or Deleted: 5 drugs while performing the District business and/or in a District vehicle.
-3 6 , Reckless or negligent use of and/or damage to a District vehicle.
-Deleted: 6 3 7 , Failure to provide a physician's certificate when requested or required to do so.
-Deleted: 7 38, Committing a fraudulent act or a breach of trust under any circumstances.
-Deleted: 8 39.
-Engaging in any conduct that is not in the best interest of the District.
-Deleted: 9 Deleted:] 40, Unauthorized access to personnel files.
-Deleted: 40 41, Unauthorized copying or distribution of confidential documents to anyone or any Deleted: 1 organization without the advance approval of the General Manager.
+- 20. Violations of any nondisclosure (secrecy) agreement or failure to maintain the confidentiality of the District's proprietary or confidential information. - 21.
+Unsafe handling of equipment and/or hazardous materials/chemicals. - 22.
+Unsatisfactory job performance. - 23.
+Unauthorized use of a District credit card, petty cash or other funds and/or use of District funds for personal purposes. - 24.
+Failure to comply with observe working schedules, including lunch and break periods. - 25.
+Any action that involves unsafe conduct. - 26.
+Reporting working time, mileage, expense reports or other documents inaccurately. - 27.
+Working unauthorized overtime or refusing to work assigned overtime. - 28.
+Repeated tardiness. - 29.
+Unreported absence of two (2) consecutive scheduled workdays. - 30.
+Failure to obtain permission to leave work for any reason during normal working hours. - 31.
+Failure to notify supervisor or other appropriate staff when unable to report to work. - 32.
+Sleeping on the job. - 33.
+Inappropriate appearance or grooming as defined by District in memos, procedures or other communication. - 34.
+Failure to promptly report to a supervisor the loss of or known malfunctioning of keys, tools, vehicles, identification badges, credit cards, or equipment, electrical or mechanical. - 35.
+Convictions for serious traffic violations or driving under the influence of alcohol or drugs while performing the District business and/or in a District vehicle. - 36.
+Reckless or negligent use of and/or damage to a District vehicle. - 37.
+Failure to provide a physician's certificate when requested or required to do so. - 38.
+Committing a fraudulent act or a breach of trust under any circumstances. - 39.
+Engaging in any conduct that is not in the best interest of the District. - 40.
+Unauthorized access to personnel files. - 41.
+Unauthorized copying or distribution of confidential documents to anyone or any organization without the advance approval of the General Manager.

-42, Unauthorized representation by an employee of the District's position on any matter.

-43. While on duty, District staff shall not unilaterally obtain information, conduct research, or make statements at public meetings without the approval of the General Manager nor shall they use their position with the District in conducting such activities.
-Staff can attend meetings as private citizens on their own time and express personal opinions after publicly identifying themselves and indicating that they are stating a personal opinion.
+- 42. Unauthorized representation by an employee of the District's position on any matter. - 43.
+While on duty, District staff shall not unilaterally obtain information, conduct research, or make statements at public meetings without the approval of the General Manager nor shall they use their position with the District in conducting such activities.
+Staff can attend meetings as private citizens on their own time and express personal opinions after publicly identifying themselves and indicating that they are stating a personal opinion. - 44.
+Employees or former employees who enter District offices without authorization will be reported to law enforcement.